 - Assignment of the SW Architect role in the server

-Below is the basic SystemWeaver meta model used in the Fault Tree Analysis solution.
+Below is a basic SystemWeaver meta model used to demonstrate the Fault Tree Analysis solution.

 |2CEU||Fault Tree Analysis||The Fault Tree Analysis container item, i.e., the top-level item in the structure.|